soichibuild/geowander-policy/terms.md

 **Free Plan**: Gameplay is limited to once per day, and playable areas are restricted to a "350m" radius only.

-**Pro Plan**: Gameplay frequency restrictions are removed, and all playable ranges (250m, 350m, 750m, 1500m) become selectable.
+**Pro Plan**: Gameplay is limited to 100 times per month, and all playable ranges (250m, 350m, 750m, 1500m) become selectable.

 **Photo Handling**: Photos captured within the app are used locally (on the device) to generate share images and are not uploaded to servers.